joedolson/wp-to-twitter/src/readme.txt

 * Rate limiting: make sure you don't exceed X.com's API rate limits.

 = Premium Features in [XPoster Pro](https://xposterpro.com) =

-* Authors can set up their own X.com accounts in their profiles
+* Authors can set up their own accounts in their profiles
-* Time delayed Tweeting
+* Time delayed status updates
-* Scheduled Tweet management
+* Scheduled update management
-* Simultaneously Tweet to site and author X.com accounts
+* Simultaneously post updates to site and author accounts
-* Preview and Tweet comments
+* Preview and send status updates for comments
-* Filter Tweets by taxonomy (categories, tags, or custom taxonomies)
+* Filter updates by taxonomy (categories, tags, or custom taxonomies)
 * Upload images to X.com with alt attributes
 * Integrated X.com Card support
 * Support for Player Cards with integrated captions
-* Automatically schedule Tweets of old posts
+* Automatically schedule updates from old posts

 Want to stay up to date on XPoster?
-[Follow me on X.com!](https://twitter.com/joedolson)
+[Follow me on X.com!](https://twitter.com/joedolson) or [Follow me on Mastodon!](https://toot.io/@joedolson)

 = Translations =